matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 }
 ```

-3. Now, what is left is to encode the paymasterInput by the [protocol requirements](./transactions/aa.md#testnet-paymaster) and return the needed overrides:
+3. Now, what is left is to encode the paymasterInput following the [protocol requirements](./transactions/aa.md#testnet-paymaster) and return the needed overrides:

 ```javascript
 async getOverrides() {